Comal County, Texas Property Taxes

 When examining property taxes in Comal County, understanding the distinction between "market value" and "assessed value" is crucial.

 The market value is what a willing buyer would pay to a willing seller in an open and competitive market, often influenced by location, property condition, and economic market trends.
-The Comal County Appraisal District estimates the market value for tax purposes.
+The Comal County appraisal district estimates the market value for tax purposes.

 The assessed value is the market value minus any applicable exemptions or limits determined by local laws and offerings.
 The tax assessed value is the figure used to calculate your property taxes or the amount multiplied by your tax rate to get your tax bill.